 Minister: 2 people have died of Ebola in Congo

-Numbi said the samples were from the region where the World Health Organization said an outbreak of hemorrhagic gastroenteritis has killed 70 people in recent weeks.
+Boende is the region where the World Health Organization has said an outbreak of hemorrhagic gastroenteritis has killed 70 people in recent weeks.

 The WHO said last week those deaths were not Ebola-related.